Merch7x/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 4-listmorefiles - Displays all files including hidden ones.
 5. 5-listfilesdigitonly - Displays directory contents with group and user uids.
 6. 6-firstdirectory - creates a directory.
+7. 7-movethatfile - Moves the file betty.
+8. 8-firstdelete - deletes the file betty.
+9.